- Use state-of-the-art climate model simulations to further our understanding of climate change during the time of the earliest human civilisations

 - Climate and Environmental Sustainability

 In this project the candidate will make use of existing state-of-the-art climate model simulations performed at the University of Birmingham along with existing and new global datasets on climate change from geological archives.
-There is also an opportunity to run new simulations to address specific issues, or potentially to use model simulations from international modelling centres to analyse inter-model uncertainty.
+These simulations could be extended to include water isotopes which allow a more detailed comparison with geological archives for example.
+There is also an opportunity to run new simulations to address resolution or transient responses or to work with the state-of-the-art UK Earth System model.

 Training and skills